llemaitre19/jtsx/README.md

 ### Code folding

-`jsx-mode` and `tsx-mode` customize built-in `Hideshow` package in order to support code folding into JSX parts.
+`jtsx-jsx-mode` and `jtsx-tsx-mode` customize built-in `Hideshow` package in order to support code folding into JSX parts.

 `Hideshow` can be enabled with `M-x hs-minor-mode` command.